RWTH-OS/eduOS-rs/README.md

 ## Introduction

-eduOS-rs is a Unix-like computer operating system based on a monolithic architecture for educational purposes, which is developed for the course [Operating Systems][acsos] at the RWTH Aachen University. eduOS-rs comes with a specialist hypervisor to simplify the boot process and to increase intelligibility..
+eduOS-rs is a Unix-like operating system based on a monolithic architecture for educational purposes.
-It is derived from following tutorials and software distributions.
+It is developed for the course [Operating Systems][acsos] at the RWTH Aachen University and includes a modified hypervisor that simplifies the boot process to increase intelligibility of the OS. eduOS-rs is derived from following tutorials and software distributions.

 1. Philipp Oppermann's [excellent series of blog posts][opp].
 2. Erik Kidd's [toyos-rs][kidd], which is an extension of Philipp Opermann's kernel.